angular-experts-io/modern-angular-workshop/exercise-backend/README.md

 - How to setup `HttpClient`
 - How to create a backend service
-- How to load data in the component (and disadvantages of doing so)
+- How to load data in the component (and the disadvantages of doing so)
 - How to "subscribe" to backend without subscription or async pipe data using Angular Signals RxJs interop package
 - How to use Angular interceptors
 - When to unsubscribe manually (`takeUntilDestroyed` pattern)

 > Compared to where we left off, we have removed some of the mocks we provided earlier and introduced
-> two new UI components, card and chip which are going to make our UI look a bit more interesting.
+> two new UI components, card and chip, which are going to make our UI look a bit more interesting.
 > Make sure to check their implementation in the `ui/` folder, they are pretty simple and self-explanatory.

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**